mattheusp/Doce_Culpa-website-and-delivery-system/README.md

 Project created for **Doce Culpa** - a cakes and pies website with a personalized system via WhatsApp!

-## Overview

-**Doce Culpa** is a website developed that allows users to place personalized orders for cakes, pies and sweets, and be directed to the company's WhatsApp with a list of chosen orders.

-## Project photos

-    - result of the Vercel project: https://doce-culpa-website-and-delivery-system.vercel.app/

 ![Home](img/screenshots/Screenshot%201.png)
 ![start](img/screenshots/Screenshot%202.png)
 ![services](img/screenshots/Screenshot%203.png)